1. What is a Partnership Agreement?

-A Partnership Agreement is an internal written document detailing the terms of a partnership.
-A partnership is a business arrangement where two or more individuals share ownership in a company and agree to share in the profits and losses of their company.
+A Partnership Agreement is an internal written document detailing the terms of a business partnership.
+A partnership is a business arrangement where two or more individuals share ownership in a company and agree to share in their company’s profits and losses.

 There are three main types of partnerships: general, limited, and limited liability partnerships.
 Each type has a different impact on your management structure, investment opportunities, liability implications, and taxation.
 Make sure to record the type of partnership you and your partners choose in your partnership agreement.